Nuclear Radiation and Health Effects

 The main expert body on radiation effects is the UN Scientific Commission on the Effects of Atomic Radiation (UNSCEAR), set up in 1955 and reporting to the UN General Assembly.
 It involves scientists from over 20 countries and publishes its findings in major reports.
 The UNSCEAR 2006 report dealt broadly with the Effects of Ionizing Radiation.
 Another valuable report, titled Low-level Radiation and its Implications for Fukushima Recovery, was published in June 2012 by the American Nuclear Society.

 In 2012 UNSCEAR reported to the UN General Assembly on radiation effects.
 It had been asked in 2007 "to clarify further the assessment of potential harm owing to chronic low-level exposures among large populations and also the attributability of health effects" to radiation exposure.
-It said that while some effects from high acute doses were clear, others were not, and could not be attributed to exposure, and that this was especially true at low levels.
+It said that while some effects from high acute doses were clear, others including hereditary effects in human populations were not, and could not be attributed to exposure, and that this was especially true at low levels.
 "In general, increases in the incidence of health effects in populations cannot be attributed reliably to chronic exposure to radiation at levels that are typical of the global average background levels of radiation."
 Furthermore, multiplying very low doses by large numbers of individuals does not give a meaningful result regarding health effects.
-UNSCEAR also addressed uncertainties in risk estimation relating to cancer.
+UNSCEAR also addressed uncertainties in risk estimation relating to cancer, particularly the extrapolations from high-dose to low-dose exposures and from acute to chronic and fractionated exposures.
+Earlier (1958) UNSCEAR data for leukaemia incidence among Hiroshima survivors suggested a threshold of about 400 mSv for harmful effects.

 Epidemiological studies continue on the survivors of the atomic bombing of Hiroshima and Nagasaki, involving some 76,000 people exposed at levels ranging up to more than 5,000 mSv.
 These have shown that radiation is the likely cause of several hundred deaths from cancer, in addition to the normal incidence found in any populationg.
-From this data the ICRP and others estimate the fatal cancer risk as 5% per sievert exposure for a population of all ages – so one person in 20 exposed to 1,000 mSv could be expected to develop a fatal cancer some years later.
+From this data the International Commission on Radiological Protection (ICRP) and others estimate the fatal cancer risk as 5% per sievert exposure for a population of all ages – so one person in 100 exposed to 200 mSv could be expected to develop a fatal cancer some years later.
 In Western countries, about a quarter of people die from cancers, with smoking, dietary factors, genetic factors and strong sunlight being among the main causes.
 Radiation is a weak carcinogen, but undue exposure can certainly increase health risks.

 In 1990, the US National Cancer Institute (NCI) found no evidence of any increase in cancer mortality among people living near to 62 major nuclear facilities.
 The NCI study was the broadest of its kind ever conducted and supported similar studies conducted elsewhere in the USA as well as in Canada and Europe.h

 About 60 years ago it was discovered that ionizing radiation could induce genetic mutations in fruit flies.
 Intensive study since then has shown that radiation can similarly induce mutations in plants and test animals.
-However evidence of genetic damage to humans from radiation, even as a result of the large doses received by atomic bomb survivors in Japan, has not shown any such effects.
+However there is no evidence of inherited genetic damage to humans from radiation, even as a result of the large doses received by atomic bomb survivors in Japan.

 In a plant or animal cell the material (DNA) which carries genetic information necessary to cell development, maintenance and division is the critical target for radiation.
 Much of the damage to DNA is repairable, but in a small proportion of cells the DNA is permanently altered.
 This may result in death of the cell or development of a cancer, or in the case of cells forming gonad tissue, alterations which continue as genetic changes in subsequent generations.
 Most such mutational changes are deleterious; very few can be expected to result in improvements.